Princess Julia: Biography

 Princess Julia is portrayed in the second episode of Ashes to Ashes, performing "Fade to Grey" with Visage at Blitz.
 Five years of her life were documented in the book What Would Julia Do, which was compiled by photographer Rebecca Thomas and features Princess Julia and her interactions with designers such as Jonathan Saunders, Louise Grey and James Long.

+She continues to DJ.
+In April 2026 she performed an hour-long set opening each of the five nights of the Pet Shop Boys' "Obscure" concerts at the Electric Ballroom in Camden.

 She is influential in London's fashion, music and art scene.